 When the fruit's peak season hits in the fall, it's easy to make "an apple a day" a reality.
-(We are, in fact, currently celebrating 30 Days of Apples!)
 There are more than 2,500 varieties in the U.S. alone, each with a unique flavor and texture, so why not treat yourself to a taste test?
-Some apples are best eaten out of hand while others should be reserved for baking, and all have loads of fiber, antioxidants, flavonoids, and vitamin C. Apples are of course perfect for pies, crisps, and tarts, but their clear, sharp sweetness also makes them an excellent companion to rich meats like pork.
-Don't forget to make a batch or two of applesauce (Martha's Pink Applesauce is our go-to recipe) --come winter, it'll be like having money in the bank.
+Some apples are best eaten out of hand while others should be reserved for baking, and all have loads of fiber, antioxidants, flavonoids, and vitamin C. We all know that apples are perfect for pies, crisps, and tarts, but their clear, sharp sweetness also makes them an excellent companion to rich meats like pork.
+Don't forget to make a batch or two of applesauce (Martha's Pink Applesauce is our go-to recipe)-come winter, it'll be like having money in the bank.

 The Southern favorite is plentiful at farmers' markets and your local grocer well past Labor Day.
 Look for firm, bright-green pods with no brown spots or discolorations; those less than four inches long are the most tender.
 Okra is a good source of folic acid, vitamin C, magnesium, potassium, and fiber.
-While you might be intimidated by its slightly slimy texture, you'll love the vegetable's earthy, almost meaty flavor-- like eggplant crossed with asparagus-- as well as its versatility in the kitchen.
-Try okra grilled, sauteed, fried, pickled (the result makes an excellent Bloody Mary garnish!), or stewed in gumbo or curry.
+While you might be intimidated by its slightly slimy texture, you'll love the vegetable's earthy flavor-it's almost like eggplant crossed with asparagus-as well as its versatility in the kitchen.
+Try okra grilled, sautéed, fried, pickled (the result makes an excellent Bloody Mary garnish!), or stewed in gumbo or curry.